-- 1. The BridgeUSA J-1 visa program is a cultural exchange program that is part of a federal program to promote better global understanding.
+- 1. The J1 visa program is a cultural exchange program that is part of a federal program to promote better global understanding.
 It includes time spent at camp and often time spent traveling in the US.
-It adds value to the youth development focus of camp, promoting global acceptance and awareness that goes beyond the camp community. - Cultural exchange is sharing of culture and learning about each other; spending quality time in activities together; sharing language, customs, traditions, and ideas; learning to accept and value each other's similarities and differences and moving beyond the limitations of political climates to people-to-people interaction. - 3.
-There are two different types of BridgeUSA J-1 visas for camp cultural exchange visitors, the camp counselor visa and the summer work travel visa for support positions.
-J-1 visas cannot be extended. - a.
+It adds value to the youth development focus of camp, promoting global acceptance and awareness that goes beyond the camp community. - 2.
+Cultural exchange is sharing of culture and learning about each other; spending quality time in activities together; sharing language, customs, traditions, and ideas; learning to accept and value each others' similarities and differences, and moving beyond the limitations of political climates to people -to-people interaction. - 3.
+There are two different types of J1 visas for camp cultural exchange visitors, the camp counselor visa and the summer work travel visa for support positions.
+J1 visas cannot be extended. - a.
 The Camp Counselor visa: - i.
 Allows the visitor to work only in camp. - ii.
-Must work in program/general counselor areas, not support. - iii.
+Must work in program/general counselor areas not support. - iii.
 Can directly supervise campers 24 hours a day. - b.
 Summer Work Travel visa (support positions): - i.
 Can work in non-camp position for another employer after camp obligation is over. - ii.
 Cannot work in a program area at camp. - iii.
-Cannot be responsible for camper supervision. - C. Expectations of both: - i.
+Cannot be responsible for camper supervision. - c.
+Expectations of both: - i.
 Everyone should be committed to the goals of the camp. - ii.
 Everyone should interact with campers and American staff. - iii.
 Everyone should be involved in cultural exchange activities. - 4.
-International visa sponsors are your partners in providing a positive cultural experience for your cultural exchange visitors.
-Sponsors are required to contact their international visitors on a regular basis and camps should facilitate that contact if needed.
-Visitors should have the opportunity for contact with their sponsor at all times.
-Sponsors should be notified of any personnel action or emergencies immediately! - 5.
+International staff placement agencies are your partners in providing a positive cultural experience for your cultural exchange visitors.
+Visitors should have the opportunity for contact with their placement agency at all times.
+Placement agencies should be notified of any personnel action or emergencies immediately! - 5.
 Work dates/travel/return home: - a.
 Look at the dates of camp and release dates for each visitor. - b.
 Talk about travel options for camp counselors and the type of support available in researching those options.
 Review the return home dates of all. - c.
 Have them review their return flight procedures in their agency information to find change of flight information deadlines and procedures for return tickets. - 6.
 Pocket money/social security/taxes: - a.
-Pocket money Dates they will receive, how they will receive pocket money, and any extra money they will receive after the 63-day period is completed. - b.
+Pocket money Dates they will receive, how they will receive pocket money, and any extra money they will receive after the 63 day period is completed. - b.
 Social security cards are required by US government.
 Discuss how to get one if they have not already or have not applied.
 Review what they mean such as tracking of wages and taxes by US government.
 Review what they don't mean including they are not blanket permission to work in the US. - c.
 Withholding taxes are based on the amount of money they receive.
 Many of them will be eligible for wage exemptions.
-If not, they can get back and money withheld when they return home.
-They will be required to file taxes in the US. - 7.
-Counselor/support positions understanding:
+If not, they can get back and money withheld when they return home. - 7.
+Counselor/support positions understanding: - a.

-- a.
 Separate by this grouping to establish support network. - b.
-Discuss differences/questions about visa regulations in camp and for after camp participation. - C. Discuss difference in camp procedures regarding camp roles. - d.
+Discuss differences/questions about visa regulations in camp and for after camp participation. - c.
+Discuss difference in camp procedures regarding camp roles. - d.
 Discuss ways to reach out to each other to overcome isolation barriers